Employer & client resources

 - The university requires all organizations that host interns to sign a contract specifying obligations and insurance requirements.
 Please download the organization agreement, sign and return it.

 - You will also need to provide a certificate of insurance.
-These two documents can be emailed to Claudia Cruz, associate dean.
+These two documents can be emailed to Claudia Cruz.

-- If you have any concerns about meeting these requirements or wish to request a specific exception, please contact the associate dean.
+- If you have any concerns about meeting these requirements or wish to request a specific exception, please contact Claudia Cruz.

 - Site assessment form